respawn-app/KMPUtils/docs/apiresult.md

 * ApiResult is **not** an async scheduling engine like Rx.
   As soon as you call an operator on the result, it is executed.
 * ApiResult does **not** catch `Throwable`s.
 This was a purposeful decision.
 We want to only catch Exceptions that can be handled.
+Most `Error`s can not be handled effectively by the application.
 * ApiResult does **not** catch `CancellationException`s as they are not meant to be caught.
   In case you think you might have wrapped a `CancellationException` in your result, use `ApiResult.rethrowCancellation()` at the end of the chain.